FleekHQ/fleek-docs/docs/dfinity-hosting/overview.md

 ### Getting Started

 Get started on the Internet Computer with Fleek!
 What do you need to get started?
 A GitHub repository with a static website (we're Jamstack-ready!) is the fastest way to get started, just link it to Fleek, customize your build settings (or let Fleek do it for you), and hit deploy.
-You can begin simple, with any Jamstack site, or use our CLI to create a personalized deployment workflows with GitHub Actions.
+You can begin simple, with any Jamstack site!

 <div class="prev-boxes-list">
   <a href="../site-deployment/#1-use-the-fleek-native-github-integration" class="prev-box">